Knowledge base

 Install kDrive on Linux

 This guide details the installation of the desktop app kDrive Infomaniak on a computer with a Linux operating system.
-It will then allow you to synchronize your files with kDrive.
+It will then allow you to sync your files with kDrive.

 Prerequisites